OAUTH2/OIDC properties setup

 Allowed callback URLs

-Here is where you configure the allowed callback URLs for the OIDC transaction.
-This typically corresponds to redirect_uri that an OIDC client would pass to Strivacity when a user wants to authenticate.
+Here, you can configure the allowed callback URLs for the OIDC transaction.
+This typically corresponds to the redirect_uri that an OIDC client passes to Strivacity when a user wants to authenticate.

 Allowed logout URLs